openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 operand only if the left-hand operand’s value is ``true``.

-The computation results of '&&' and '&' on *boolean* operands are the same unless the right-hand operand expression is evaluated conditionally.
+The computation results of '&&' and '&' on *boolean* operands are the same, but the right-hand operand in '&&' can be not evaluated.

 .. code-block:: abnf